hbldh/pybankid/README.rst

 Connection to production server is the default in the client.
 If test server is desired, send in the ``test_server=True`` keyword in the init of the client.

+    The production server for the BankID server is undergoing an update.
+Until June 2019 there are two endpoints that can be used, and PyBankID will use the newer one unless ``legacy_mode=True`` is entered at ``BankIDClient`` creation.

 A sign order is then placed by